carlosperate/docker-qemu-rpi-os/README.md

 has been updated to enable auto-login, SSH, and expand their filesystem size.

-These changes make these images useful for things like running automated tests on CI, like within GitHub Actions.
+These changes make these images useful for things like running automated tests on CI, e.g. GitHub Actions.

 ## How to use these images